QwertyThePhish/QwertyThePhish/README.md

 - 👋 Hi, I’m @QwertyThePhish
 - 👀 I’m interested in ethical hacking
-- 🌱 I’m currently learning python/c++
+- 🌱 I’m currently learning python/javascript/ruby
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me

 <!---